VUT-FEKT-IBE/School-IBE/README.md

 ## [BPC2T - Počítače a programování 2](https://github.com/jedla97/School-IBE/tree/main/BPC2T)

 In BPC2T is needed to change package to your own in every file.
 In [cviceni 3](https://github.com/jedla97/School-IBE/tree/main/BPC2T/cviceni3) are 2 subdirectories one includes own custom exceptions and second includes some code which I´m not sure how exactly working or which purpose was used.
-[Cvičení databáze](https://github.com/jedla97/School-IBE/tree/main/BPC2T/cviceniDatabaze) it was added last year (2019/20) and it was a template where was a task to add a prepared statement to communicate with the database.
+[Cvičení databáze](https://github.com/jedla97/School-IBE/tree/main/BPC2T/cviceniDatabaze) was added last year (2019/20) and it was a template where was a task to add a prepared statement to communicate with the database.

 | Cvičení          | [jedla](https://github.com/jedla97/School-IBE/tree/main/BPC1T) |
 | :--------------: | :------------------------------------------------------------: |